Story Behind the Artist - Kristina Sellers

 Many artists paint from feeling and Kristina is no different as she paints to impart a special something in the viewers and buyers of her work.
 Her pieces focus on the humble beauty of the natural world and her desire is to bring as much attention to it as she can with each detailed stroke of her paintbrush.
 A single piece can tell an entire story and Kristina is honored to have been titled a visual storyteller because of her work.

 **Editor’s note: This article was composed as a joint effort between the Made By Her staff and Kristina herself.
-You can find her work in our online marketplace under the name Kristina Sellers Fine Art.
+Kristina does not currently have an online booth with us but you can find her on Instagram @kristinasellers.